desireevl/desireevl.github.io/_posts/2019-01-06-quantum-intro.markdown

 <a><img src="/images/intro_unitary/X1.png" title="X1 Matrix" width="276.3" height="57.3" /></a>
 </p>

-This gate performs a rotation about the x axis by &#960; which is seen on the following Bloch sphere when applied to 0 basis state.
+This gate performs a rotation about the x axis by &#960; radians, which is seen on the following Bloch sphere when applied to 0 basis state.

 <p align="center">
 <a><img src="/images/intro_unitary/X.gif" title="X Bloch Sphere" width="400" height="400" /></a>